-The 109th Grey Cup championship game will be played in Regina on Sunday (kickoff just after 3:00 PT).
+The 110th Grey Cup championship game will be played in Hamilton on Sunday (3:00 PT).

 Canada Day (July 1st) and Thanksgiving (the second Monday in October) are other notable traditions in our great country.

-Sure, there are other prominent customary festivities, but the three aforementioned traditions have had a way of rallying Canadians together regardless of whether they live in a city such as Prince George or a province such as Prince Edward Island.
+Sure, there are other prominent customary festivities.
+Still, the three aforementioned traditions have had a way of rallying Canadians together regardless of whether they live in a city such as Prince George or a province such as Prince Edward Island.

 The Grey Cup has been known as a party, a gala, a special event, and yes one big bash.

 It is for the young and old, healthy and ill, rich and poor, and football and non-football fans.

 Grey Cup is also about the Best of the West battling the Beasts of the East.

 Throughout the years, my interest in the CFL has declined and I know I am not alone.